Baby Proof Dog Food and Water Bowls: Plus 12 Tips for Safely Child Proofing Dog Food and Water

 This is where I started scratching my head.
 Anywhere I can think of putting my dog’s food bowl will be accessible to my baby.
 Fortunately, there are several solutions to keep your baby safe and your dog fed and watered!

-- Best solution for baby proofing any dog food bowl
+- 2 Best solution for baby-proofing any dog food bowl

-- Other baby proofing options if you have small dogs
+- 4 How to baby proof dog bowls if you have small dogs

-- More baby proofing options if you have large dogs
+- 5 How to baby proof dog bowls if you have large dogs

-- More tips for baby proofing your dog bowls
+- 7 Other tips to baby-proof your dog bowls

 Can I teach my toddler to stay out of the dog water and food?